-#5.
-Make Sacrifices - but remember you still need to have a life.
-This is so important when you're saving, yes buying a house may be the most important thing in your life right now but your health and well being is more important, and saving will be so much easier if you remember this.
+But remember you still need to have a life.
+This is so important when you’re saving, yes buying a house may be the most important thing in your life right now, but your health and well being is more important, and saving will be so much easier if you remember this.

 But unfortunately for any type of spending ban, sacrifices have to be made.
 Whether that’s cutting out the daily coffee you get from the work cafe, or stopping those unnecessary weekly trips to Boots and Mac for the latest lippy.
 I see all of these things as non-essentials that YOU can survive without.
 In my eyes, it’s the unnecessary expenditure which separates anyone from their end savings goal.

 If you’re a fan of Freudian studies, you’ll know that by social association, when we do good things we may get a reward for that.
 Set yourself small targets throughout that month and set small rewards for achieving them.
 Whether that’s rewarding yourself with a tea and cake outing with a friend if you last 2 weeks without buying anything non essential, or having a luxury purchase in mind that you’ll reward yourself with when you reach that end goal.